red5pro/red5pro-installer/README.md

 #### 5. START RED5PRO

 This option allows you to start Red5pro.
 On selecting this option, the program first checks to see if a Red5pro service is installed on the system or not.
-If a red5pro service is found, it attempts to start red5 usign the service.
+If a red5pro service is found, it attempts to start red5 using the service.
 If no service is found it attempts to start red5 using 'red5.sh' script located at the red5 install location.

 __The program doe snot check the running state of red5pro.
 If it is started, starting it again will have no effect._